ZIqinGX/MSc_Advanced_project/Weekly_blog/Weekly_document.md

  **July 26**
 The concept of live code:
-> * using code to describe the rules for music
+> * Using code to describe the rules for music
 > * Live notation of composition/notation as performance
 > * Unlike traditional code, you can interact with with code while the program is running
 > * Take computer programming into social plane